peeradonmoke2002/FRA532_Project_6702_6703/README.md

   <img src="./images/system_overview.png" alt="F1TENTH Braking System" width="800"/>
 </p>

 The F1TENTH Braking System integrates both software and hardware components to enable disc brake actuation and controlled drifting on your F1TENTH vehicle.
-The system uses ROS2 for modular communication between nodes, an ESP32 microcontroller for real-time brake control, and a dedicated coil-based disc brake mechanism for reliable stopping power.
+The system uses ROS 2 for modular communication between nodes, an ESP32 microcontroller for real-time brake control, and a dedicated coil-based disc brake mechanism for reliable stopping power.

 ### Key Features

 * **Joystick-based control** for speed, steering, and braking
-* **ROS2 nodes** for modular command processing
+* **ROS 2 nodes** for modular command processing
 * **ESP32 microcontroller** with micro-ROS for low-latency actuation
 * **Custom mechanical assemblies** for brake actuation